liferay/liferay-frontend-projects/.github/ISSUE_TEMPLATE/guidelines_rfc.md

 ---
-name: 💍 Proposal
+name: 💍 Guidelines Proposal
 about: Issues for proposing a change to our frontend practices
-labels: rfc
+labels: guidelines,rfc
 ---

 <!--